slavkoss/fwphp/readme.md

 > B12phpfw means: B=table rows blocks for CRUD like in Oracle Forms eg invoice.fmb master (B1) and detail rows (B2).
 > 12 = steps of code flow must be clear, good explained.  **cs01 means code flow step 1.**
-> phpfw = PHP framework = code skeleton for menus & CRUD (and many other functionalities, I never understood fw authors explanations which is one of reasons why I do not believe them).
+> phpfw = PHP framework = code skeleton for menus & CRUD (and many other functionalities,

-> (font **Century Gothic 16**)
+I never understood enough fw authors explanations which is one of reasons why I do not believe them).   (font Century Gothic 16)